 The happiest couples make a habit of making one another feel good.
 Why?
 Because regular compliments will do more than give your love a confidence boost.
 "The time you spend identifying something positive your partner does keeps you learning about them and really noticing what they bring to your life," says Doares.
 "It keeps the negativity that is so destructive to relationships at bay.
 And, it also keeps you from taking those positives for granted."

-7. They Tell Each Other "I Love You" in Their Own Love Language
+7. Say "I Love You" in Their Partner's Love Language

 There are many ways to make people feel loved, from quality time to buying gifts.
 The happiest couples understand their partner's love languages and speak them.
 "Some people like to hear words, others appreciate acts of service, while others need a hug or kiss to feel loved," says Doares.
 "Learning your partner's love language and speaking it daily leaves no doubt about how you each feel about the other.
 It also shows a willingness to go out of your comfort zone to let them know how you feel in a way they best understand."